 To submit your application, follow this link: https://inic-uwmadison.fluidreview.com/

-The proposal needs to be submitted to the internal UW competition by September 12, 2018.
-The review committee will provide feedback to successful nominees by September 19, 2018.
-Nominees are responsible for submitting their revised proposals to the NEH through grants.gov by 5:00pm on September 26, 2018.
+The proposal needs to be submitted to the internal UW competition by September 11, 2019.
+The review committee will provide feedback to successful nominees by September 18, 2019.
+Nominees are responsible for submitting their revised proposals to the NEH through Grants.gov by 5:00pm on September 25, 2019, as an individual applicant.

 Applicants should format pages with one-inch margins and with a font size no smaller than eleven point.
 Single-spacing is permissible (and is the norm among successful applications).
 Include the following:

 - Cover page